 If you feel called to peace and justice work or want to see what we currently are up to, come on the third Sunday of each month.
 At this time, due to the pandemic, we meet by video conferencing at 11:00 a.m., which allows for attendance at the 9:30 a.m.
 Sunday mass.
 O be included in these meetings, please contact either Alan Peroutka at firstname.lastname@example.org or Ed Curtin at email@example.com

-The Peace & Justice Commission of St. Philip Neri for the past 27 years has tried to embody the spirit of Christ in this parish and neighborhood.
-Our members have been active in civic and social organizations which have tried to improve the quality of life for our neighbors.
-With humility and perservance, as individuals and as a group, we are aware that the Church is a sacrament of Christ's Presence in the world.
+Since its inception, the Peace & Justice Commission of St. Philip Neri has tried to embody the spirit of Christ in our parish and community.
+Members have been active in civic and social organizations that have tried to improve the quality of life for our neighbors.
+With humility and perseverance, as individuals and as a group, we are aware that the Church is a sacrament of Christ's presence in the world.
 We pledge ourselves to be brothers and sisters to all of our neighbors, to welcome them and to minister to them in our corner of the universal church.

-Our charter comes from the Gospel (Matthew 25) so that we recognize Christ and minister to him in our homeless, hungry, imprisoned, veterans and needy.
+Our charter comes from the Gospel, Matthew 25.
+We recognize Christ and minister to him in our sisters and brothers who are homeless, hungry, imprisoned, veterans and needy.
 In the words of the Second Vatican Council, "The joys and the hopes, the griefs and the anxieties of the people of this age, especially those who are poor or in any way afflicted, these are the joys and hopes, the griefs and the anxieties of the followers of Christ."

 Equality.
-St. Philip has been known and appreciated for its being a welcoming, open community.
+St. Philip Neri has been known and appreciated for being a welcoming, open community.
 We hope to make St. Philip Neri a home to those who may not feel welcome elsewhere.